Do you need to detox? A TCM perspective

-A woman in white shirt holding a green smoothy
+A woman in white shirt holding a green smoothie

 Did you know your body is always detoxing?
-Yep, your liver and kidneys (among other organs like your intestines and skin) are constantly going through processes that help filter hormones, chemicals, nutrients, you name it.
+Your liver and kidneys—along with other organs like your intestines and skin—are constantly working to filter hormones, chemicals, nutrients, and more from your body.

-Here’s the catch, your liver in particular can get overwhelmed.
-Increased stress, and inflammatory food and beverage like alcohol, fried foods and refined sugar can increase the livers workload.
-This is when we can start to see symptoms ranging from PMS and acne to fatigue, sluggishness and allergies.
+Here’s the catch, these organs, and in particular your liver, can get overwhelmed.
+Chronic stress, and inflammatory food and beverage like alcohol, fried foods and refined sugar can increase the livers workload.
+This is when symptoms can begin to appear, ranging from PMS and acne to fatigue, sluggishness, and allergies.

 In these times you don’t necessarily need to take something to help the liver do its thing.
 You could temporarily reduce or eliminate pro inflammatory foods, reduce stress and increase exercise to boost the livers metabolism.
-Having an herbal formula that supports the livers natural functions is incredibly helpful to speed this process along because let’s be honest, healing doesn’t happen overnight.
+That said, using an herbal formula that supports the liver’s natural functions can be incredibly helpful in speeding up the process—because let’s be honest, lifestyle changes can take time to integrate.

-When I suggest liver support, keep in mind it’s doing just that, supporting you through a time of need.
-Once that time has passed, no need for the support anymore.
+When I recommend liver support, it's important to remember that it’s exactly that—helping your body through a time of increased need.
 My approach always involves targeting supplements to your specific health condition and eliminating them when you’ve improved.
-Folks with chronic conditions, however, often benefit from long term supplementation.
+Individuals with chronic conditions, however, often benefit from long-term supplementation.
 This is why it’s crucial to work with a trained provider (not a wellness influencer) who can tailor supplements to your specific needs.

 So why all the talk about detoxes?
 Are they needed?
-Detoxes in western society are mostly there to promote diet culture and sell you something.
+Detoxes in western society are mostly there to sell you something while promoting diet culture.
 We are not signaling our body to “go into detox” when we take a supplement or go on an extreme diet.
 These methods are often stressful, expensive, and tout quick fix “results” like weight loss.

 Think your liver needs personalized support?
-Click the link to schedule an appointment online!
+Schedule online or send us an email!

 Previous